Cripple Creek Turquoise & Burtis Blue

 During my recent visit to the Florence mine with Clint, Louisa and Wally, the results of two years of additional mining were evident.
 Rim to rim, the pit is now 150 feet wide, with its deepest part 50 feet below the original surface contour.

 The fault that controlled turquoise emplacement appears as a 6-foot-wide seam of altered feldspar slashing across the pit wall.
 Adjacent to the fault is a section of pegmatitic diorite, with greenish-blue turquoise visible amid 1-inch crystals of quartz, muscovite and feldspar.
-The mine has also yielded turquoise included with visible bits of the gold-telluride mineral calaverite.
+The mine has also yielded turquoise, including visible bits of the gold-telluride mineral calaverite.

 “This is turquoise that was completely altered, or ‘burned’, by contact with extremely hot silica solutions that penetrated the turquoise veins,” Clint explains.
 “These solutions most often silicified the turquoise, but were sometimes so hot that they completely altered it, leaving black manganese oxides and tenorite, a black copper oxide.”